 Literature Review

 In a dissertation proposal, you won’t be expected to provide an extensive list of all previous research studies on the topic.
-Still, all the key theories reported by other scholars should be briefly referred to.
+Take into consideration the following when writing the literature review section:

 - Any specific arguments and/or methodologies that previous scholars used when investigating your topic.